pjeena/Traffic-Flow-Prediction-in-the-city-of-Paris-using-LSTM/README.md

 The pipeline is triggered automatically whenever new data is available, ensuring that the model is always up-to-date and accurate.

-Note : **Github Actions is not entirely accurate to trigger the piepline on the scheduled time.
+Note : **Github Actions is not entirely accurate to trigger the pipeline at the scheduled time.
 Therefore, sometimes the dashboard might not reflect the forecasts for the next 2 hours.**

 ## Dashboard